pavitranew/session-7-rest-ang/README.md

 ## API Routes

-An api route is a predefined URL path that our API responds to.
+An api route is a predefined URL path that our API responds to, e.g.:

 ```js
 app.get('/api/pirates', findAll);